You can produce for anyone. But you can’t produce for everyone. So how do you decide which artist you should send your tracks to? Are

 Mind you, folks, this is the research phase only and you are (and I’m going to capitalize this purposefully) “NOT TO SEND ANYONE ANYTHING YET”.

-Electronic Press Kits (EPK) are your online resume.
-This is all of your work, you experience, your expertise, your years of blood sweat and tears,
+Create an electronic press kit Electronic Press Kits (EPK) are your online resume.
+This is all of your work, you experience, your expertise, your years

 One thing the internet has changed immeasurably is your access and ability to make business contacts.
 It is now easier than ever to send big